 You can use WI premier acrylic yarn orange lot no. 2038 from craft and haberdashery shops.

 The colour may vary from batch to batch but as long as its bright ORANGE its fine.

-Please send in or drop off your creations at the Royal Free Charity at either the Royal Free Hospital or Barnet Hospital.
+Please send in your creations to Royal Free Hospital or Barnet Hospital delivery suites.

 If you are on Twitter, follow us @MumBaby2gether and share your creations online.